 98% are employed or continuing education within 1 year of graduation

 Ask-a-Student Info Sessions

-Want to learn more about the student experience in our program from a student perspective?
-Register to connect with a current student or recent graduate in the informal Q&A sessions.
+Want to learn more about the experience in our program from a student perspective?
+Register to connect with a current student in the informal Q&A sessions.

 Students and Alums in the News